dhruvv90/SpreadsheetJS/README.md

 # SpreadsheetJS
-A Library specializing in reading Spreadsheet data, based in Typescript
+A Library specializing in reading Spreadsheet data from files, based in Typescript
 * Focused on reading and parsing data.
 Supported formats : .xls , xlsx, CSV.
 * Does not support writing.
 Does not support extracting styles and formatting.
 Just gets your data right.
 * Developed in TS - 4.2.3 (ES2020).
 Node version : 10.14.0.
 Created by reverse engineering a spreadsheet AND OpenXML/SpreadsheetML documentation